- Generic search/Exact-match search

 In most cases, HSeek

-is used to position in the data file in order to perform a browse loop among the records corresponding to a condition.
+sets the position in the data file to browse through the records that correspond to a condition.
 HNext

 is used to position on the next record corresponding to the condition.

 Several cases may occur after the call to HSeek:

 - a record corresponding to the condition was found: HFound returns True

 - the data file is empty or there is no record corresponding to the condition: HOut returns True